This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Acclimating Your Snake to Its New Environment

-To minimize snake stress, place it in a quiet room and resist the urge to handle it for at least a week.
+Your first mission is to minimize snake stress by creating a calm, quiet sanctuary.
+Place the enclosure in a low-traffic area and resist the urge to handle your new scaly friend for at least a week.

 Ongoing Care and Maintenance for a Happy Snake